ElucidataInc/ElMaven/faq/faq.md

 If grouping issue persists, you can increase the peak grouping parameters in the “Options” menu.</p><br />

-<p>In ElMaven, a peak grouping score is determined to decide whether a peak should be grouped together or not.
+<p>In El-MAVEN, a peak grouping score is determined to decide whether a peak should be grouped together or not.
 The “Peak Grouping” tab in the “Options” menu gives the equation and the parameters for calculation of the score.
 You can tweak these parameters to improve grouping of your data.</p>
 <br />

 <p>If the issue still persists, you can increase the EIC Smoothing Window under “Options” menu in “Peak Detection” tab.
 Smoothing of data points helps in increasing the signal/noise ratio.
-There are three algorithms in ElMaven on the basis of which EIC Smoothing is done, namely: Savitzky-Golay, Gaussian and Moving Average.
+There are three algorithms in El-MAVEN on the basis of which EIC Smoothing is done, namely: Savitzky-Golay, Gaussian and Moving Average.
 </p><br />
 <p>Check <a href="https://github.com/ElucidataInc/ElMaven/wiki/Introduction-to-ElMaven-UI" target="_blank">Documentation</a> for details.</p>
 				</div> <!-- cd-faq-content -->